zhXchD/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-**Use case: Search for a journal entry (by entry name)**
+**Use case: Search for a person**

 **MSS**

+1. User requests to list contacts
+2. User uses the `findc` command with the given fields to search for
+3. IntelliJournal displays a list of filtered persons

+**Extension**
+* 2a.
+The contacts list is empty.

+    Use case ends.

+* 2b.
+The given field is invalid.

+    2b1.
+IntelliJournal shows an error message relating to the invalid field with the valid formats.

+        Use case resumes at step 1.

+* 3a.
+The list of filtered persons is empty.
+    * 3a1.
+IntelliJournal shows an empty list.

+        Use case ends.

+**Use case: Search for a journal entry**

+**MSS**

 1. User request to list entries
-2. User search the entry/entries with given name
+2. User uses the `findj` command with the given fields to search for
-3. Intellij journal display a list of filtered entries
+3. IntelliJournal display a list of filtered entries

 **Extension**
 * 2a.
-The journal is empty (No entry in journal)
+The journal is empty.

-    Use case ends
+    Use case ends.

 * 3a.
-The given name is not in journal
+The list of filtered entries is empty.

     * 3a1.
-IntelliJournal shows an error message.
+IntelliJournal shows an empty list.

-        Use case resumes at step 1.
+        Use case ends.

 ### Non-Functional Requirements